ricrocha82/cressent/README.md

 ## processing DB (for global comparison)
 - clustered at 95% amino acid identity > 90% (`CD-HIT`)
 - clustered using `MCL` algorithm - inflation rate at 1.5
-- Clusters with proteins >= 10 annotated Rep and Capsid will be aligned using `MAFFT` with the auto parameter.
+- Clusters with annotated Rep and Capsid will be concatenated and aligned using `MAFFT` with the auto parameter.
+- trimmed using `Trimal` with gap threshold 0.15

+- families without Rep proteins: Bidnaviridae, Finnlakeviridae, Metaxyviridae, and Spiraviridae
+- families without Cap proteins: Alphasatellitidae, Inoviridae, Spiraviridae, and Tolecusatellitidae